saiky-devops/devops/DevOps-Interview-Questions/README.md

 * TCP vs HTTP vs SSL : TCP is your Postal Service just focus on delivering, sequencing of packets,T used mechanisms of sequence and acknowledgment, error detection, error recov.
 HTTP is your letters, words, messages, requests and commands that go into the envelopes.
 * Explain details what happens when you type curl https://******** ?
 * How to organize a monitoring in a n-node cluster running web application ?
+* How do you secure rest api/DDOS attacks

 # Database: